kathy254/Store-manager/README.md

 Catherine Omondi

 **License**
-This site is licensed under UNlicense.
+This site is licensed under Unlicense.
 See the LICENSE.MD file for details

 **Directions**
 Enter a dummy email address and password to access the site.